fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 of the Container Registry Service Agent role.
 Take a look at [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) for more information about setting up GKE Workload Identity.

+### Insecure

+`.spec.insecure` is an optional field to allow connecting to an insecure (HTTP) container registry server, if set to `true`.
+The default value is `false`, denying insecure non-TLS connections when fetching Helm chart OCI artifacts.

+**Note**: The insecure field is supported only for Helm OCI repositories.
+The `spec.type` field must be set to `oci`.

 ### Interval

 **Note:** This field is ineffectual for [OCI Helm